 The blue whale is magnificent and the largest animal to ever live.
 This animal reaches lengths of around 110 feet, or 33 metres, and weighs at least 209 tonnes, or 190 tonnes.
 It means that a typical blue whale is half the length of a football field and just about 20 feet longer than a professional NBA court.
 Interestingly enough, if such an animal ever existed on land, it would be crushed under its weight.

-Because of its size, speed and power, the blue whale has virtually no natural predators in the ocean.
+Because of its size, speed, and power, the blue whale has virtually no natural predators in the ocean.
 However, despite how huge this animal measures and weighs, it remains completely harmless to humans.

 The migration of blue whales

-What experts do know is that since blue whales are found in all the oceans, they generally embark on lengthy migrations towards equatorial waters in the winters and feed in polar waters in the summer.
+What experts do know is that since blue whales are found in all the oceans, they generally embark on lengthy migrations towards equatorial waters in the winter and feed in polar waters in the summer.

 Blue whales and their songs

 A recent study discovered that throughout the warmer summer months, male blue whales sing, especially at night.
-But, when it’s time to migrate to warmer waters, they prefer to sing during the day.
+But when it’s time to migrate to warmer waters, they prefer to sing during the day.
 Moreover, experts also noted that their singing patterns vary according to the whale’s feeding and mating cycles.